chafla/labinav/README.md

 rosrun rviz rviz -d `rospack find turtlebot3_slam`/rviz/turtlebot3_slam.rviz
 ```

-You can then run
+You can then save the map itself to a file with
 ```sh
 rosrun map_server map_saver -f ~/map
 ```

-to save the representation of the map.

 # Reference